gz/rust-x86/x86test/README.md

-# kvmtest custom test runner
+# x86test custom test runner

-kvmtest is a custom test runner that allows you to write unit tests which use privileged (x86) instructions.
+x86test is a custom test runner that allows you to write unit tests which use privileged (x86) instructions.

 It achieves that as follows: for every unit test it creates a tiny VM (using